A Peek at Potter - Investigating the Bull

 Röntgenfoto van 'De stier' van Paulus Potter René Gerritsen

 A painting is built up in layers.
 The top layer on The Bull is varnish, applied during the last restoration.
 It protects the paint and provides the beautiful gloss and the stunning saturated colors.
 Over time, the varnish turns yellow.
-Bit by bit, Jolijn and Abbie are removing the yellowed varnish.
-The difference is immediately noticeable!
+Bit by bit, Jolijn and Abbie removed the yellowed varnish.
+The difference was immediately noticeable!

 During the varnish removal, you encounter the retouching paint from previous conservators.
-Most of this old restoration paint is removed so that the conservators can rebuild The Bull from the ground up.
-In this phase, all the damages are exposed.
+Most of this old restoration paint was removed so that the conservators could rebuild The Bull from the ground up.
+In this phase, all the damages were exposed.

 Twee handen in handschoenen halen heel voorzichtig het vernis van de kop van De Stier met grote wattenstaafjes.